codenameoperative/what-is-life/README.md

 ## 🌟 **Project Status**

-**Development of "What is Life?" has been temporarily halted.** The codebase is being made available for reference and educational purposes.
-The game featured:
+**Development of "What is Life?" is now active!** The latest build includes performance improvements and bug fixes.
+The game features:

 - 🏆 **50-Level Progression System** with XP, achievements, and dynamic titles
 - 💰 **Multi-Currency Economy** (Wallet, Bank, Stash)